 One thing to keep in mind with GPS navigation systems that also offer a built in dash cam, is that their dash cams are typically not as good as a stand alone dash cam unit.

 The main GPS systems with a dash camera unit are typically going to be made specifically for truckers, and because of that they will be larger in size, often the size and shape as a small tablet computer.
+Take a look our page on the Best Dash Cam for Truck Driver if you want to find a trucking dash cam.

 If you’re looking for a smaller unit, checkout our page on the best front and rear dual dash cams